sbcow/audi/paper/paper.md

 - **Map inversion algorithm**, implementing the method described in [@berz2014introduction].
   This feature enables the local inversion of input–output relations arising in generic computational graphs.

-A performance comparison was conducted against DACE for gduals, and against TaylorModels.jl for Taylor models, of which the results can be found in paper_results.md on the paper branch.

 # Ongoing research